Federal Violation of the Anti-Trust Law

-Basically, when it comes to violating the anti-trust laws in a federal setting, what the government is looking to protect against is entities or individuals who are conspiring to basically have a monopoly on some sort of trade.
-The government of the United States zealously defends the ability of people to be in the market and there to be competition and fair trade.
+When it comes to violating the anti-trust laws in a federal setting, the government's primary concern is to prevent entities or individuals from conspiring to establish a monopoly in any trade.
+The United States government staunchly defends the market's ability to foster competition and fair trade, making any attempt to create a monopoly a serious offense.

 When someone or some entity attempts to get some sort of an anti-trust situation where they are trying to create a monopoly, the federal government will come in and arrest those individuals involved in that.

-If you're being investigated for a violation of the anti-trust laws, your best bet is to get in front of an attorney who has handled these types of cases before and can best advise you.
-Sometimes you have defenses to these crimes and you did not actually have the will to violate the anti-trust laws.
+If you're being investigated for a violation of the antitrust laws, your best bet is to get in front of an attorney who has handled these types of cases before and can best advise you.
+Sometimes, you have defenses to these crimes, and you do not actually have the will to violate the anti-trust laws.

 Penalties for Violating Antitrust Laws

-When it comes to a person who makes a contract or engages in some sort of a conspiracy where the government deems that they're attempting to violate the trade laws or commerce laws of the United States, that person can be found guilty of a felony.
+A person who makes a contract or engages in some sort of conspiracy and the government deems that they're attempting to violate the trade or commerce laws of the United States can be found guilty of a felony.

-If they're convicted, they can receive punishments of up to a million dollars per person and a hundred million dollars per corporation and can be facing up to ten years in federal prison at the discretion of the sentencing judge in the federal court.
+If they're convicted, they can receive punishments of up to a million dollars per person and a hundred million dollars per corporation and, at the discretion of the federal court sentencing judge, up to ten years in federal prison.

-As you can see, these punishments are extremely serious and the reason that they are so harsh is because the government believes that these anti-trust laws are there to protect the fabric of our society and our trade which directly affects the economy of the United States.
+As you can see, these punishments are extremely serious.
+The reason that they are so harsh is that the government believes that these antitrust laws are there to protect the fabric of our society and our trade, which directly affects the economy of the United States.

-When I meet with clients related to anti-trust violations, I have them come into my office.
-We sit down, we go over every aspect of their case – hopefully, I can get myself a copy of the paperwork related to the case and the discovery – and then after we both review it, we go over it piece by piece.
-I obviously ask that my clients are honest with me and give me all the details necessary for me to properly defend them.
+When I meet with clients regarding antitrust violations, I have them come into my office.
+We sit down, we go over every aspect of their case—hopefully, I can get myself a copy of the paperwork related to the case and the discovery—and then, after we both review it, we go over it piece by piece.
+I obviously ask that my clients be honest with me and give me all the details necessary for me to defend them properly.

-Putting a spin on things or attempting to omit certain facts that you don't like are certainly not going to help you in the long run.
-If I can obtain all the information, then I'll be in the best position to defend you and utilize my twenty-five years of experience in the federal courts across the United States.
-Once we have a meeting of the minds as to exactly how the defense is going to proceed and we're both working together towards the same goal, then you should be able to get a peace of mind and feel control in reference to the defense of your federal criminal case.
+When meeting with clients regarding antitrust violations, I stress the importance of honesty and full disclosure.
+Obtaining all the information allows me to provide the best defense and utilize my twenty-five years of experience in the federal courts across the United States.
+Once we have a clear understanding of how the defense will proceed and are both working towards the same goal, you can feel confident in the defense of your federal criminal case.

 The Sherman Antitrust Act